 Thawing a turkey safely

 The USDA recommends thawing a turkey in your refrigerator.
 Plan on 1 day per 4-5 pounds of meat.
 If your turkey weighs 20 pounds, you might be looking at 5 or even 6 days of thawing time.
-Factor in a 24-36 hour dry brine, and you’re looking at nearly 7 days.
+Factor in a 24-36 hour wet or dry brine, and you’re looking at nearly 7 days.
 Purchase your frozen turkey at least 9-10 days before cooking.
 If you are ordering through an online butcher, plan on 3-4 weeks prior to the event.

 How much turkey do I need?